Hayden Coulson: Peterborough United (loan)

 Following his recall from Ipswich Town, Coulson joined Championship side Peterborough United on loan until the end of the 2021–22 season.

 Aberdeen (loan)

 On 26 July 2022, Coulson joined Scottish Premier League side Aberdeen, on a season-long loan.

+Blackpool (loan)

+On 8 January 2024, Coulson joined League One side Blackpool on loan until the end of the 2023–24 season.

+Blackpool

+Coulson joined Blackpool on a permanent basis, for an undisclosed fee, on 27 June 2024.
+He signed a three-year contract.

 International career

 Coulson has represented England at U16, U17 and U18 level.
 Coulson earned a call up to the U19 in 2016.
-He made his national team debut in a 1–0 victory over Northern Ireland U16.
+He made his national-team debut in a 1–0 victory over Northern Ireland U16.